labex-labs/labex-cheatsheets/docs/cheatsheets/pt/mysql.md

 SELECT username, email FROM users WHERE id = 1;
 # Usar LIMIT para grandes conjuntos de dados
 SELECT * FROM logs ORDER BY created_at DESC LIMIT 1000;
-# Usar condições WHERE apropriadas
+# Usar condições WHERE adequadas
 SELECT * FROM orders WHERE user_id = 123 AND status = 'pending';
 -- Usar índices de cobertura quando possível
 ```